Complete GST lifecycle on one platform Complete GST lifecycle on one platform

 GSTR-9C is a statement of reconciliation between:

-• the Annual Returns in GSTR-9 filed for a FY, and
+• The annual returns in form GSTR-9 filed for a FY, and

-It will consist of gross and taxable turnover as per the Books reconciled with the respective figures as per the consolidation of all the GST returns for an FY.
+GSTR-9C consists of gross and taxable turnover as per the books reconciled with the respective figures as per the consolidation of all the GST returns for a FY.

-Hence, any differences arising from this reconciliation exercise will be reported here, along with the reasons for the same and then certified by the taxpayer themselves.
+Hence, any differences arising from this reconciliation exercise will be reported in this statement, along with the reasons for the same and then certified by the taxpayer themselves.
 The certified statement shall be issued for every GSTIN.
 Hence, for a PAN, there can be several GSTR-9C forms to be filed.

 What is the due date for GSTR-9C?